 Decontaminate all suspicious liquid on skin as soon as possible using Reactive Skin Decontamination Lotion (RSDL®); a 0.5% hypochlorite solution may also be used, as may soap and water.
 Possibly contaminated wounds require inspection, removal of all debris, and copious flushing with water or saline.
 Severe symptoms and death may occur after skin decontamination because decontamination may not completely remove nerve agents that are passing through the skin.

-For prehospital care, autoinjectors for intramuscular use are typically used; each contains 2.1 mg of atropine and 600 mg of 2-PAM.
+For military, prehospital, and mass-casualty care, autoinjectors for intramuscular use are typically used; each contains 2.1 mg of atropine and 600 mg of 2-PAM.
 The drugs are given into the belly of a large muscle (eg, thigh) before establishing IV access.
 Once IV access is obtained, subsequent doses are given IV.